Last Updated on September 23, 2021 by

 Fresh air is the best way to get rid of the odor trapped in your clothes.
 Choose an open space outside with bright sunlight and hang your clothes from a clothing line.
 Leave your clothes for about 12 hours or more outside for incredible results.

 You may also use baking soda to get the smell out of your clothes quickly.
 Mix two scoops of baking soda (29.6 g) with a few drops of water to form a slow paste.
-Then, place the paste in all the smell parts using a spoon and let the baking soda dry entirely for 5 minutes or more.
+Then, place the paste in all the smelling parts using a spoon and let the baking soda dry entirely for 5 minutes or more.
 After that, remove the baking soda using a stiff brush.

 10. Spray Your Clothes With Diluted Vodka To Remove The Overwhelming Smell